rish-0-0/basilisk/examples/README.md

 # Basilisk Examples

-This directory contains examples demonstrating how to use Basilisk to quickly create CRUD APIs.
+This directory contains comprehensive examples demonstrating all features of Basilisk across all completed phases.

 ## 📚 Available Examples

 ### 1. Basic Usage - REST API ([basic_usage.py](basic_usage.py))
+**Phase 1: Foundation**

 The simplest possible example - create a full REST CRUD API for a User model with just a few lines of code.